vsirotin/digital-treasure-chest/projects/localizer/README.md

 Before the needed information for a component in a specific natural language is used, it can be requested as a JSON file from this library.
 The library will attempt to find it in local storage.
 If it is not found, it will be requested from a specified web resource.

-This library utilizes the **browser-local-storage** library from this collection.

-**Attention!** The library is not ready for use.
-Work in progress!